markqvist/RNode_Firmware/Console/source/guides/loracomms.md

 pip install rnodeconf
 ```

 The above command installs the program they need to flash the LoRa radios with the right firmware.
-If for some reason Python3 had not already been installed on Alices computer, she would have had to install it first with the command `sudo apt install python3 python3-pip`.
+If for some reason Python3 had not already been installed on Alices computer, she would have had to install it first with the command `sudo apt install python python-pip`.

 Now that the firmware installer is ready, it is time to actually get the firmware on to the devices.
 Alice launches the installer with the following command: